franflorido/COVID-19SpainDataVisualization/README.md

     .attr("cy", (d) => aProjection([d.long, d.lat])[1]);
 };
 ```
-# An to sumb up we are going to declare de buttons instance
+### And to sumb up we are going to declare de buttons instance
 ```typescript
 document
   .getElementById("Results2020")